-SETUP_MANAGED_COMMON_INSTALL]: This option creates shared System and User virtual environments which will be used by all users, so that per-user environment directories will not be created.
-The argument is the path to a directory, which will be created if necessary, along with a Canopy (for Windows-64), or Canopy_64bit, or Canopy_32bit subdirectory, below which these shared System and User environments will be created.
+SETUP_MANAGED_COMMON_INSTALL]: This option creates a shared User Python environment which will be used by all users, so that per-user environment directories will not be created.
+The argument is the path to a directory, which will be created if necessary, along with a Canopy subdirectory (Canopy32 for Windows-32), below which an "edm/envs/User" environment will be created.

 SETUP_USER_PYTHON]: This option sets a pre-existing python environment as the default python environment for this Canopy installation.
 No User Python environment is created.
 The argument is the path to an existing python executable (pythonw.exe in Windows, python in Mac or Linux).
 If Canopy subsequently fails to start, with an error message about the kernel interpreter, then you've probably specified this option incorrectly.